Rabbi David Edleson, D.Div.

 Mark Leopold | Cantorial Soloist

 Mark Leopold is a native of Burlington Vermont.
 He has been serving as cantorial soloist since the founding of Temple Sinai in 1966.
 He is the youngest son of charter members Jules and Gertrude Leopold, both of blessed memory.
 Mark has taught in the Temple Religious School and served as Chair of the Spiritual Committee and on the Board.
 He also tutors B’nai Mitzvah students.
 Mark attended Burlington schools and the University of Vermont.
-By day Mark is a computer programmer working for the state of Vermont.
-He is the father of 5 children and has 5 grandchildren; he resides in Burlington with his wife, Deborah Leopold.
+By day, Mark is a computer programmer working for the state of Vermont.
+He is the father of 5 children and has 7 grandchildren, and 1 great grandchild; he resides in Burlington with his wife, Deborah Leopold.

 Wendy Valastro | Keyboard Accompanist

 Wendy has been a member of Temple Sinai since first coming to Vermont in 1982.
 She has directed the choir (including the first choir!), played keyboard for services, served on the board, and been a Temple Sinai educator, teaching music and dance to the children in religious school.
 Currently an elementary school music teacher, Wendy’s 38 years of teaching encompass music education and kindergarten through third grade.
 In addition to her public school teaching, Wendy has been music director and cast member in shows for Lyric Theatre and Stowe Theatre Guild as well as the founder and director of a summer musical theatre camp for children called Kidshow, now in its 35th year.
 A graduate of the Oberlin College Conservatory of Music and the University of Michigan, she and her husband James are the parents of two delightful daughters, two cats, a dog, and a fish.